In this article

 Yes.
 Anglers age 16 and older must have a current Georgia fishing license to fish in fresh or salt water.
 The Georgia Department of Natural Resources (DNR) Wildlife Resources Division issues all licenses, trout licenses, and Saltwater Information Program (SIP) registrations.

 Children under 16 fish free.
-Georgia residents who are blind, totally disabled, or 65 and older qualify for a free or discounted Honorary License.
+Georgia residents who are blind or totally disabled qualify for a free or discounted Honorary License.

 A resident annual fishing license costs $15.
 A resident annual Sportsman's License (combo fishing, hunting, big game) is $65.
 A resident Trout License add-on is $10.

-Non-residents pay $50 for an annual fishing license, $10 for a 1-day license, $20 for a 3-day, and $30 for a 7-day.
-A non-resident Trout License is $30.
+Nonresidents pay $50 for an annual fishing license, or $10 for a 1-day license plus $3.50 for each additional day.
+A nonresident Trout License is $25.
 The Saltwater Information Program (SIP) registration is free but required to fish state saltwater.

 Where to buy a Georgia fishing license